allegroai/clearml-docs/docs/cloud_autoscaling/autoscaling_overview.md

 The **AWS** and **GCP** autoscaler applications will manage instances on your behalf in your cloud account.
 When launching an app instance, you will provide your cloud service credentials so the autoscaler can access your account.

-The **GPU Compute** application provides on-demand GPU instances powered by Genesis.
-All you need to do is define your compute resource budget, and you’re good to go.

 ## How ClearML Autoscaler Apps Work